Top 10 Reasons Why Salesforce Rocks

 Salesforce is a customer relationship management service called CRM.
 It's primarily designed for companies and provides them with the tools necessary to manage their customers and leads in real-time.
 Sales managers or sales teams can use this software to track every interaction they have with prospective clients, including emails, phone calls or even social media posts.
 Teams of sales professionals can collaborate on these tasks using the system as well.
-Salesforce also allows teams outside of sales to input data into the system.
-Hence, it’s available when an appropriate salesperson reaches out about that information later on down the line -- aka "downstream marketing."
+Salesforce also allows teams outside of sales to input data into the system, so the right context is there when a salesperson follows up later.

 Professional Edition Free 30-Day Trial - Salesforce EU - Salesforce EMEA